Beyond the Tropopause and Down the Well

 What is CMOS?
 In technical terms, it’s the predominant manufacturing process used to construct modern integrated circuits, including microcontrollers, memory chips, and processors.
 It uses symmetrical pairs of p-type and n-type transistors to perform logic functions, which allows for high density and low static power consumption.

-In plain English: CMOS is the standard "recipe" used to build almost all modern computer chips.
+In plain English: CMOS is the standard recipe used to build almost all modern computer chips.
 While it is incredibly efficient for everyday electronics like laptops and cell phones, standard CMOS isn't naturally built to withstand the extreme radiation or blistering heat of aerospace and downhole environments without specialized physical hardening.

 What is latch-up?
 In technical terms, latch-up occurs when parasitic bi-polar junction transistors (BJTs) inherent in the silicon wafer are accidentally triggered.
 Once triggered, they form a positive feedback loop that creates a direct short circuit from the power source to the ground (VDD to VSS), destroying the chip.